pytest-dev/pytest-html/docs/development.rst

 Development
 ===========

-To contribute to `pytest-html` you can use `Pipenv`_ to manage a python virtual environment and `pre-commit`_ to help you with styling and formatting.
+To contribute to `pytest-html` you can use `Hatch`_ to manage a python virtual environment and `pre-commit`_ to help you with styling and formatting.

 To setup the virtual environment and pre-commit, run:

 .. code-block:: bash

-  $ pipenv install --dev
-  $ pipenv run pre-commit install
+  $ hatch -e test run pre-commit install

-If you're not using `Pipenv`_, run the following to install `pre-commit`_:
+If you're not using `Hatch`_, run the following to install `pre-commit`_:

 .. code-block:: bash